gurjot06oct/Cplusplus/03 Operators/Comma.md

 ### Comma Operator in C++

 In C++, the comma operator (`operator,`) serves multiple purposes beyond its traditional role of separating expressions in function arguments or variable initializations.
 It allows for sequential evaluation of expressions where each sub-expression is evaluated and its result discarded, except for the last one.
-This article explores various uses of the comma operator through practical examples.

 #### Basic Usage